harpalll/harpalll/README.md

 - 🔭 I’m currently pursuing **CSE 👨‍💻**

 - 🌱 I’m currently learning **MERN STACK**

-- 👨‍💻 you can see my portfolio at : [https://harpalsinhsindhav.netlify.app/](https://harpalsinhsindhav.netlify.app/)

 - 📫 How to reach me **sindhavharpalsinh62@gmail.com**